JordiSod/JordiSod/README.md

-### Hi there 👋
+### Hello friend! 👋

-I just finished my Le Wagon Bootcamp at **Le Wagon Mexico** 🥳 and will be adding new features to my GitHub page.
+I just finished the fabulous **Data Science Bootcamp* at **Le Wagon Mexico** 🥳 and will be adding new features to my GitHub page.
 Watch this space!